meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 * Merge Account Associated with Service X.

-If there are multiple login services, the app probably won't provide Switch User with Service X, opting instead to have the user first choose Sign Out, and then Sign In/Up with Service X. If there is only one login service, the app won't provide Add Service X and Remove Service X but is more likely to offer a Switch User action.
-Also, the app will not offer the Add Service X action for services that are already associated with the account, nor will it offer the Delete Service X action for services that are not associated with the account.
-It will also not offer any Delete Service X actions if there is only one service associated with the account.
+If there are multiple identity services, the app probably won't provide Switch User with Service X, opting instead to have the user first choose Sign Out, and then Sign In/Up with Service X. If there is only one identity service, the app won't provide Add Service X and Remove Service X but is more likely to offer a Switch User action.
+Also, the app may not offer the Add Service X action for services where the user already has an identity associated with the account, nor will it offer the Delete Service X action for services where the user does not have an identity associated with the account.
+It will also not offer any Delete Service X actions if there is only one identity associated with the account.

 ## Internal Actions

 These actions aren't directly initiated by the user, but are used by other actions that the user can initiate and they typically involve user interaction.

-### Create Login with Service X
+### Create Identity with Service X

-This action can result in the user having a "login" associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the login to sign-in to an account yet.
+This action can result in the user having an identity associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the identity to sign-in to an account yet.
+This action can only be run if the identity service for service X supports identity creation.

-If the login service for service X is not capable of trying to create a login for service X, the outcome reported to the calling action is "not supported".

-If the login service for service X is capable of trying to create a login for service X, the app gathers any credentials required (e.g. user's requested username/email/password) and initiates the login creation process.
-If the login is created successfully, the Register User with Service X action is run.
-If it fails due to a conflicting account, the user is asked whether he wants to sign-in to the conflicting account.
-If he does not, his state remains unchanged and the calling action is canceled.
-Otherwise the Login to Account action is run.
+The app gathers any credentials required (e.g. user's requested username/email/password) and initiates the identity creation process.
+If during the identity creation process, the user attempts to create an identity which conflicts with an existing identity, this action ends and the conflict is reported to the calling action.
+Other errors associated with identity creation are reported to the user who can either take corrective action or cancel the identity creation.
+If the user cancels the identity creation, the initiating action is canceled and the user's state remains unchanged.
+If an identity is successfully created it, that is reported to the calling action.

 ### Authenticate with Service X

-This action can result in the user having a "login" associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the login to sign-in to an account yet.
+This action can result in the user having an identity associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the identity to sign-in to an account yet.

-If the user already has a login associated with service X a successful outcome is reported.
+If the user already has a identity associated with service X a successful outcome is reported.

-Otherwise, the app passes the information that the user has already provided (e.g. password) to the login service for service X. The login service uses that information and/or requires the user to take additional action (e.g. login to an external service that support OAuth, or follow a link in an email or SMS) to authenticate the user.
-The login service might also allow the user to register with an external service before authenticating and/or require that the user give the app permission to access his account on the external service.
+Otherwise, the app passes the information that the user has already provided (e.g. password) to the identity service for service X. The identity service uses that information and/or requires the user to take additional action (e.g. sign-in to an external service that support OAuth, or follow a link in an email or SMS) to authenticate the user.
+The identity service might also allow the user to register with an external service before authenticating and/or require that the user give the app permission to access his account on the external service.

 The authentication process might: